-From the above

-discussion, it is clear that the computation of transient/equilibrium Probability Mass Function (PMF) reduces to solving structured system of linear equations.
+From the above discussion, it is clear that the computation of transient/equilibrium Probability Mass Function (PMF) reduces to solving structured system of linear equations.
 We exploit the fact that inversion of 2 x 2 matrices (lying on the diagonal of the generator matrix of CTMC) can be carried out in a computationally efficient manner.
 Using that idea, based on Finite Memory Recursions for the equilibrium/transient PMF, such probabilities are determined with minimum number of arithmetic operations.

-If the generator matrix of a CTMC is arbitrary ( without any specific structure as in the case of say QBD process), the above algorithm achieves the lower bound on computational complexity ( i.e. number of arithmetical operations are minimum possible in number).
-In computational linear algebra, there are well known algorithms to reduce the number of arithmetic operations required to solve an arbitrary linear system of equations [Gall], [Sto], [Wil] .
+If the generator matrix of a CTMC is arbitrary (without any specific structure as in the case of say QBD process), the above algorithm MOSTLY achieves the lower bound on computational complexity (i.e. number of arithmetical operations are minimum possible in number).
+In computational linear algebra, there are well known algorithms to achieve the LOWER BOUND on solving an arbitrary linear system of equations [Gall], [Sto], [Wil].
 We borrow those ideas alongwith the approach proposed in this research paper to efficiently compute the equilibrium/transient PMF of an arbitrary CTMC.
 On the other hand the ideas of this research paper could be utilized in solving structured system of linear equations arising in other applications.

-Consider an arbitrary system of linear equations of the following form: $A\ X = b$ , where $A\ is\ N\ x\ N$ matrix and $X\ is\ N\ x\ 1$ vector.
+Remark 6: Consider an arbitrary system of linear equations of the following form:

+AX = b, where A is N x N matrix and X is N x 1 vector.

 We convert the above system of linear equations into homogeneous system in the following manner.
-Let $\tilde{X}^T = \begin{bmatrix} X^T \colon 1 \end{bmatrix}$ , $\tilde{A} = \begin{bmatrix} A & -b \\ \bar{0} & 0 \end{bmatrix}$ .
-We thus arrive at the following homogeneous system of linear equations
+Let $\tilde{X}^T = \begin{bmatrix} X^T \\ 1 \end{bmatrix}$, $\tilde{A} = \begin{bmatrix} A & -b \\ \bar{0} & 0 \end{bmatrix}$.
+We thus arrive at the following homogeneous system of linear equations $\tilde{A} \tilde{X} = \bar{0}$.

-$$\tilde{A}\tilde{X} = \bar{0}$$ .

-If the matrices on the diagonal of $\tilde{A}$ are all non-singular as in the case of CTMC, the above recursions can be used to compute the vector in the null space of $\tilde{A}$ .
+If the matrices on the diagonal of \tilde{A} are all non-singular as in the case of CTMC, the above recursions can be used to compute the vector in the null space of \tilde{A} .

-The method proposed in this paper can be applied to solving system of linear equations, where the coefficient matrix has the structure similar to a generator matrix (i.e. Structured Diagonally Dominant matrix).
-For instance, the generator matrix has Toeplitz structure in some applications.
+[Remark 7]: The method proposed in this paper can be applied to solving system of linear equations, where the coefficient matrix has the structure similar to a generator matrix (i.e. Structured Diagonally Dominant matrix).